KingNoosh/whoami/README.md

+# whoami

+## Hey, I'm Anosh and it looks like you're about to work with me, here's what you probably want to know

 ### Conditions I like to work in:

 - As long as I'm able to charge my laptop and connect to the internet, I'm flexible.
 I have no preference yet.